JetBrains/lets-plot/docs/ref/tooltips.md

 ### layer_tooltips().line(...)
-Specifies the string template to use it in the multi-line tooltip.
+Specifies the string template to use in the multi-line tooltip.
 The presence of `line()` overrides the default tooltip.

 Variables and aesthetics can be accessed via a special syntax:
 - `$color` for aesthetic;